Homological $k$-systole in $n$-manifolds with positive intermediate curvature: Introduction

 \subsection{Acknowledgements}

 The first author would like to thank his supervisor Prof Haizhong Li for his encouragement and support.
-The second author is supported by NSFC No. 12401058 and the Talent Fund of Beijing Jiaotong University No. 2024XKRC008.
+The second author is supported by the Fundamental Research Funds for the Central Universities No. YA26JBMC00040, No. 2024XKRC008 and NSFC No. 12401058.